pcaston/OpenPeerPower.github.io/source/_docs/asterisk_mbox.markdown

 Both parts are necessary for Asterisk voicemail integration.

 The server installation is documented below.
-The client is [integrated inside Home Assistant](/integrations/asterisk_mbox)
+The client is [integrated inside Open Peer Power](/integrations/asterisk_mbox)

 <div class='note'>
 Currently this module can only monitor a single Asterisk PBX mailbox.